 - After taking medications that affect blood sugar

 Keep in mind: One of the easiest ways to get yourself in a technology-induced blood sugar pickle is by reacting too quickly to a level on your CGM.
 When it comes to diabetes—especially when correcting high blood sugars—patience is a critical virtue!

 Before you respond to any blood glucose level, think about the factors affecting the number on your CGM versus your BGM.
 Sometimes, waiting 15 more minutes can prove that you didn’t need more insulin or more carbohydrates.
 It can be frustrating, but it’s worth the wait!

 With all this in mind, it’s important to remember that every now and then you may encounter an inaccurate sensor.
 If your CGM sensor is significantly different from your BGM level throughout the entire day—even when the other factors listed above shouldn’t be an issue—then you may want to call the manufacturer of your CGM to report the faulty sensor.

 If there is an accuracy issue, customer service will likely advise you to remove your sensor and insert a new one.
 You can get a replacement sensor shipped to you at no charge, in most cases.

 It can be frustrating as a person with diabetes when it feels like the technology you depend on for your day-to-day health and safety isn’t perfect.
 But it’s also important to understand the science behind how and why your CGM says something different than your BGM—demonstrating that both are likely working as they should!

 There is a lot to celebrate about how far we’ve come in diabetes tech, and the future is bound to be even brighter!

-Editor’s Note: Educational content related to CGM technology is made possible with support from Dexcom, and editorial control rests solely on Beyond Type 1.
+Editor’s Note: Educational content related to CGM technology is made possible with support from Dexcom, an active partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely on Beyond Type 1.